BitPatty/dev-containers/README.md

 ## Usage

 Enter the directory of the desired service and run `docker-compose up -d`.
-If you don't have `docker-comopose` installed read the [instructions in the docker docs](https://docs.docker.com/compose/install/) on how to install it.
+If you don't have `docker-compose` installed read the [instructions in the docker docs](https://docs.docker.com/compose/install/) on how to install it.

 ## List of Images